WDM: 3D Wavelet Diffusion Models for High-Resolution Medical Image Synthesis: Abstract

 \section{Abstract}

 Due to the three-dimensional nature of CT- or MR-scans, generative modeling of medical images is a particularly challenging task.
 Existing approaches mostly apply patch-wise, slice-wise, or cascaded generation techniques to fit the high-dimensional data into the limited GPU memory.
 However, these approaches may introduce artifacts and potentially restrict the model's applicability for certain downstream tasks.
 This work presents WDM, a wavelet-based medical image synthesis framework that applies a diffusion model on wavelet decomposed images.
-The presented approach is a simple yet effective way of scaling diffusion models to high resolutions and can be trained on a single \SI{40}{\giga\byte} GPU.
-Experimental results on BraTS and LIDC-IDRI unconditional image generation at a resolution of $128 \times 128 \times 128$ show state-of-the-art image fidelity (FID) and sample diversity (MS-SSIM) scores compared to GANs, Diffusion Models, and Latent Diffusion Models.
-Our proposed method is the only one capable of generating high-quality images at a resolution of $256 \times 256 \times 256$.
-The code is available at \url{https://github.com/pfriedri/wdm-3d}. \keywords{Medical Image Generation \and Diffusion Models \and Wavelet Transform}
+The presented approach is a simple yet effective way of scaling 3D diffusion models to high resolutions and can be trained on a single \SI{40}{\giga\byte} GPU.
+Experimental results on BraTS and LIDC-IDRI unconditional image generation at a resolution of $128 \times 128 \times 128$ demonstrate state-of-the-art image fidelity (FID) and sample diversity (MS-SSIM) scores compared to recent GANs, Diffusion Models, and Latent Diffusion Models.
+Our proposed method is the only one capable of generating high-quality images at a resolution of $256 \times 256 \times 256$, outperforming all comparing methods.
+The project page is available at \url{https://pfriedri.github.io/wdm-3d-io}. \keywords{Medical Image Generation \and Diffusion Models \and Wavelet Transform}